 Airbus SAS is poised to maintain a lead in sales of new single-aisle jet models even as it relinquishes the title of world’s largest planemaker to Boeing Co.
-(BA) for at least three years.
+(BA:US) for at least three years.

 The upgraded Airbus A320neo probably ended 2012 with a market share of 60 percent or more in orders for the newest narrow-body aircraft, the backbone of global fleets, based on deals announced ahead of full-year figures due on Jan.
 17.